Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 Me: No.

 Me: We don’t witness their first encounter.
-The Doctor must have a series of adventures before we met him.
+The Doctor must have a series of adventures before we meet him.
 This is supposed to be a grudge match.
 Just go with it.

-The premise is simple – our heroes are pitted against some deadly games in an environment that doesn’t really exist.
-Or, as Sue so succinctly puts it:
+The premise is simple – our heroes have to pit their wits against a series of deadly games in an environment that doesn’t actually exist.
+Or, as Sue succinctly puts it:

-Sue: The actor playing the Toymaker looks very familiar.
+Sue: The actor playing the Toymaker is very familiar.

 Me: It’s Michael Gough.
-You probably know him as Alfred the Butler from the 80s and 90s Batman movies.
+You probably know him best as Alfred the Butler from the Batman movies.

 Sue: It’s funny you should say that – this story reminds me of Batman a lot.

-Sue: I’m serious.
+Sue: I’m serious, Neil.
 This set – especially this obstacle course – is very comic book.
-The clowns remind me of the Joker and it’s all a bit camp and larger than life.
+The clowns remind me of the Joker, too, and it’s all a bit camp and larger than life.
 All we need are some WHAM! and BAM! captions when Steven falls over and we’re sorted.

 Sue: Is the Toymaker an omnipotent Jeff Probst?

-Me: Approximately three people reading this blog will get that joke, love.
+Me: Approximately three people will get that reference, love.
 And two of them are us.
+Actually, this set does remind me of the TV version of Batman.

-Sue: I told you!
+Sue: I told you so.
 I’m sure it was on at the same time.
 It’s all coming back to me now.
-Yes, I’m sure I’ve seen this before…
+Yes, I’m sure I’ve seen this before.

 Me: What?

-Sue: I think I saw this when it first went out.
+Sue: I think I saw this episode when it first went out.

 Me: You’re pulling my leg.

 Sue: It definitely rings a bell.
-I think it really freaked me out at the time…
+I think it freaked me out at the time.

 And there we have it.
-Sue’s first memory of the show.
+Sue’s first memory of Doctor Who.
 We think.
-She might be confusing it with Andy Pandy.
-She would have been four years old when it went out.
+She may be confusing it with Andy Pandy.
+She would have been four years old at the time.

 Me: This explains a lot.

-Sue: If you mean this is probably why I never watched another episode of Doctor Who ever again, you’re probably right.
+Sue: If you mean this is why I never watched another episode of Doctor Who, you’re probably right.

 The Hall of Dolls

-Sue: I’m guessing Hartnell is on holiday again this week, now that he’s invisible?
-How convenient for him.
+Sue: I’m guessing Hartnell is on holiday again this week, now that he’s invisible.
+How convenient.
 Can’t they make Dodo mute while they’re at it?

-Me: At one point, they actually considered replacing William Hartnell in the middle of this story.
+Me: They actually considered replacing William Hartnell in the middle of this story.
 In a nutshell, the Toymaker would have recast him, but they vetoed it.
 It was either that or the BBC issued Hartnell with another contract by mistake, I can’t remember the exact details.

 Sue: So we wouldn’t have had a regeneration?
-How would they have around that later?
+How would they have got around that later?

-Me: God knows!
-Maybe they would have got Michael Gough back whenever they needed to change the lead actor.
+Me: God only knows.
+Maybe they’d have got Michael Gough back when they needed to change the lead actor.
 It doesn’t bear thinking about.

-Sue: Maybe Hartnell wasn’t on holiday after all.
-Maybe he was off on the stress.
-Did he know they wanted to get rid of him?
+Sue: Maybe Hartnell wasn’t on holiday, after all.
+Maybe he was off sick on the stress.
+Did he know that they wanted to get rid of him?

-Me: I think he still believed he was indispensable at this point.
+Me: I think he believed he was indispensable at this point.
 It’s very sad, actually.

 Even Sue feels bad for Hartnell, and she can’t wait to see the back of him.

-Me: I bet that’s not the first time Steven has had his hands on a life-sized doll.
+Me: I bet this isn’t the first time Steven’s had his hands on a life-sized doll.

 Sue: This is getting very repetitive; there’s nothing to talk about.
 Nothing at all.

-When the King of Hearts randomly chooses a chair to sit on, he recites a well-known rhyme to help him reach his decision.
+When the King of Hearts chooses a chair to sit on, he recites a well-known nursery rhyme to help him reach his decision.
 Or does he?
-The recon we have at our disposal is excellent but it doesn’t use Peter Purves’ narration (the usual method for hiding the rhyme in question), but we still can’t hear it.
-The dialogue has been reduced and filtered out until it sounds like the King is mumbling under his breath.
-I could (and probably should) let it go at this point, but I think Sue should experience the full horror of The Celestial Toymaker.
-Plus, the resulting discussion might fill a paragraph or two.
+The recon we have at our disposal is excellent.
+It doesn’t feature Peter Purves’ narration (the usual method for hiding the rhyme in question), but we still can’t hear it.
+The dialogue has been filtered out until the King sounds like he’s mumbling under his breath.
+I could (and probably should) let it go, but the resulting discussion might fill a paragraph or two.

 Sue: NO WAY!